ayanko/caphub-slides/caphub/01_slide.md

 !SLIDE
 # CapHub

-Multiple 'capistrano configuration' in one place.
+Multiple capistrano _configurations_ and _recipes_ in one place.

 !SLIDE small
 # Concept

+* DRY
 * segregate *application* and *deployment*
 * segregate *configurations* and *recipes*
 * no capistrano hacks
-* multi configuration support (similar to well-known multistage)
+* multi configuration support
+* developer is NOT forced to use special layout

+!SLIDE
+# capistrano-multiconfig

+Core implementation of caphub concept

+* like multistage
+* not only about stages
+* unlimited recursive configurations

 !SLIDE smaller
 # multistage vs multiconfig